The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The expertise of a real estate agent or broker can be invaluable when selling your home.
+The expertise of a real estate agent can be invaluable when selling your home.
 But that support can come with a costly price tag.
-Homesellers typically pay a commission to the agents who help close the sale, which is split between the listing agent and the buyer’s agent.
-As of 2021, according to RealTrends, the average national commission rate is about 4.9 to 4.94 percent of the home’s sale price.
+Home sellers typically pay a commission to the agents who help close the sale.
+The average real estate commission is usually somewhere between 5 and 6 percent of a home’s sale price, which is split between the seller’s agent and the buyer’s agent.
+So, on a $300,000 sale, 3 percent — or $9,000 — would go to each agent, for a total of $18,000.

-Flat-fee brokerages and real estate agents offer an alternative to the typical commission-based model.
+Flat-fee services offer an alternative to this commission-based model.
 The flat-fee model means the listing agent will charge a fixed rate for their services, rather than a commission based upon the final sale price of your home.
-While flat-fee services can save you money, it’s important to understand the pros and cons of this approach.
+This approach can save the seller a considerable amount of money.

 What is a flat fee?

-A flat fee refers to a fixed charge that a homeseller pays a broker or real estate agent, instead of a percentage-based commission based on the final sale price of the home.
-When using a flat-fee agreement, the amount your home sells for does not impact the final fee you pay the agent or broker for their services.
+A flat fee refers to a fixed charge that a home seller pays to have their home listed on the market, instead of a percentage-based commission based on the final sale price of the home.
+With a flat-fee agreement, the amount your home sells for does not impact the final fee you pay.

 How does a flat fee differ from commission-based real estate?